West Virginia National Cemeteries Project

 National Cemetery Administration logo

-In 2021-2022, the West Virginia Humanities Council obtained funding through the VA’s Veterans Legacy Program to pilot a new initiative honoring the service of men and women interred in Grafton and Pruntytown: the West Virginia National Cemeteries Project.
-Approximately forty Grafton High School students from the classes of Rebecca Bartlett and Richard Zukowski, assisted by graduate-level researchers from West Virginia University’s Public History program, worked in small groups for five months to research and write biographies of individual veterans.
-The biographies available on this page are the result of their hard work.
+In 2021, the West Virginia Humanities Council obtained funding through the VA’s Veterans Legacy Program (VLM) to pilot a new initiative honoring the service of men and women interred in Grafton and Pruntytown: the West Virginia National Cemeteries Project.
+Since then, the project has continued to grow and evolve through funding from the VLM’s successor, the Veterans Legacy Grant Program (VLGP).

 Students looking at names on WV Veterans Memorial